D-score/dscore/README.md

 which gives four components of the seven items.

-In practice, you will spend most of your time in renaming your own item names according to the GSED convention.
+In practice, you will need to spend some time in renaming your own item names according to the GSED convention.
 In order to ease this process, the `dscore` package offers several functions that can help.

-First of all, the measurement instrument needs to be one of the instruments supported by the `dscore` package.
+First of all, the measurement instrument in your data needs to be one of the instruments supported by the `dscore` package.
 Here’s the table of instruments that are currently defined in the package:

 | Code | Items | Instrument |